eclipse-sumo/sumo/docs/web/docs/Models/MMPEVEM.md

 with the emissions of all vehicles.
 In the XML, the attribute `electricity` shows the electric energy consumption of a vehicle in a given time step in Wh.
-Please note that this value is only provided by MMPEVEM if and only if the `vtype` definition of the vehilce in question was set accordingly.
+Please note that this value is only provided by MMPEVEM if and only if the `vtype` definition of the vehicle in question was set accordingly.

 MMPEVEM is a backward-facing model, meaning that it expects a velocity,